Position: Universal Aesthetic Alignment Narrows Artistic Expression: Backgrounds and Related Works

-\textit{Inherit Bias} Even if the developer is not self-interested, their view of human preference may still reflect their own values and background, leading to a well-intentioned yet narrow definition of ``good'' that overlooks aesthetic diversity.
+\textit{Inherited Bias} Even in the absence of explicit self-interest, developers’ views of human preference can be implicitly inherited by models through data selection, annotation practices, and modeling choices.
+This process can yield a well-intentioned but narrow definition of what constitutes “good” or “desirable” imagery, thereby overlooking aesthetic diversity.
 Research shows that AI models tend to encode and amplify dominant beauty standards, frequently biasing generated images towards Western features and excluding non-normative representations~\cite{vargas2025visual}.
-This effect is often seen through the active removal of features thought of as ``undesirable'' or ``ugly'', which further propagates the beauty myth in generative outputs\cite{dinkar_erasing_2025}.
-This phenomenon comes from training data showing the tastes of specific demographics, which solidifies a limited cultural capital and results in the homogenization of aesthetic output~\cite{vianna2025aesthetic}.
-Consequently, the quantification of beauty by AI, while it looks ``fair'', ultimately risks cultural differences and weakens the concept of diversity~\cite{chen2024study}.
-However, existing work mainly focuses on the bias from demographic and culture bias.
-We argue here that these biases also include general preferences like lighting, color, styles, unrealism, clashing color, hieratic scale, etc.
+Such biases are reinforced through the active removal or penalization of features thought of as ``undesirable'' or ``ugly'', which further propagates the beauty myth in generative outputs\cite{dinkar_erasing_2025}.
+This phenomenon arises from training data showing the tastes of specific demographics, thereby reinforcing a limited cultural capital and resulting in the homogenization of aesthetic output~\cite{vianna2025aesthetic}.
+As a result, the quantification of beauty by AI may appear ``fair'', while in practice weakening cultural differences and aesthetic diversity~\cite{chen2024study}.
+Existing work has primarily framed such effects in terms of demographic and cultural bias.
+We argue here that inherited biases in aesthetic alignment also extend to general visual preferences, including lighting, color, styles, unrealism, clashing color, hieratic scale, etc. These dimensions, while less explicitly tied to demographic categories, can nonetheless systematically constrain the expressive range of image generation models.

-\textit{People's preferences or a person's preference} The third question asks, even if the generalized ``good" is truly beneficial for most users (a human-centered value), can this generalized standard rightly replace the user's own specific intent (a person-centered value)?
-When users explicitly request “low-quality” images and the model automatically cleans them up, accuracy to the user's intent is also lost.
-It is similar to a pineapple sorter that discards anything not matching the general preferred flavor, even when the user deliberately orders something sour or an unusual pineapple flavor.

-\textit{The problem of excessive single value} Overzealous adherence to a single preference or subset of preferences could result in unpredictable harm.
-An image generation AI might tend to overly represent bright colors, and chasing universal preference might actually fail outside of generalized preference because of the extremely bright colors.
-This is also related to the virtue theory from ancient Greece, where moderation of any characteristic is important \cite{guo_position_2025}.